ozonophore/openapi-codegen/README.md

     $ openapi --input ./spec.json --output ./dist
     $ openapi --input ./spec.json --output ./dist --client xhr
 ```
-###Second
+### Second
-You should create a file in the root of a project with the name 'openapi.config.json', where you can describe configurations for several files with openapi specification.\
+You should create a file in the root of a project with the name 'openapi.config.json', where you can describe configurations for several files with openapi specification.
-Example:
+## Example:

+**openapi.config.json**
 ```json
 [{
     "input": "./first.yml",